How the Resilience of Retailers Shines Through

 - Caroline Morris A product has to "earn" its place in my store.
 If it isn't killing it, it isn't here.

 - Janet Tanury I need to put myself on the payroll and pay myself regularly.

 - Lauren Rudeck Offering virtual shopping!
 It's perfect for customers who are out of state or those who can't come in but want to see the store as they shop.

 - Sherri Crowell We will be keeping the “Appointment Only” for the long haul.
-It allows us to have time exclusively for our clients and their orders and also allows us to finish projects without worrying if the paint will streak because we stopped midstream to wait on a walk in customer.
+It allows us to have time exclusively for our clients and their orders and also allows us to finish projects without worrying if the paint will streak because we stopped midstream to wait on a walk-in customer.

-- Alice Bacon We will be keeping and building on our online presence for sales and work with a web designer to build an online store that suits our personality instead of just showing our products.
+- Alice Bacon We will be keeping and building on our online presence for sales and working with a web designer to build an online store that suits our personality instead of just showing our products.

 After a year of COVID-19, many shoppers find themselves accustomed to the anxieties of a life spent mostly in their homes.